heigvd-teaching-tools/online-test-platform/README.md

 ### Setup your super admin user

+#### Signin in eval

+Open your browser and go to `http://localhost:3000`.
+Signin with your keycloak user.

 When you signin in eval for the first time, a user will be created.
 It will have the role STUDENT by default.

 After the signin has been done, you should see the following message: `You are not authorized to view this page.`.